For a PDF of all of our academic policies, see our Academic Policies Document.

 A student’s cumulative grade point average for all courses found on his or her Maranatha transcript will affect a student’s activities eligibility.
 For transfer students, this will begin after the first semester at Maranatha.

-See link for Academics Policy Document above for complete Transfer of Credit Policy.
+See link for Academic Policy Document for the complete Transfer of Credit Policy.